A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Our guide to financial assistance for Medicare enrollees in South Dakota includes overviews of these benefits, including Medicare Savings Programs, long-term care coverage, and eligibility guidelines for assistance.

-How is South Dakota handling Medicaid renewals after the pandemic?
+How did South Dakota handle Medicaid renewals after the pandemic?

 Throughout the COVID pandemic, from March 2020 through March 2023, states were not allowed to disenroll anyone from Medicaid, even if they no longer met the eligibility criteria (some states chose to apply this continuous coverage rule to their CHIP populations as well, but South Dakota did not).

-The federal continuous coverage requirement ended March 31, 2023, and states could resume routine disenrollments as early as April 1.
-The end of the continuous coverage rule is being referred to as “unwinding,” and it’s expected to take a year for states to process eligibility redeterminations for everyone enrolled in Medicaid.
+The federal continuous coverage requirement ended March 31, 2023, and states could resume routine disenrollments as early as April 2023.
+The process of redetermining eligibility for everyone enrolled in Medicaid was referred to as “unwinding,” and it continued until mid-2024.
+After that, states were back to their normal protocols of redetermining eligibility for each enrollee at least once per year.

 South Dakota opted to begin the return to normal eligibility redeterminations and disenrollments as soon as allowed under federal rules, with renewal processing beginning in February 2023 and disenrollments possible as of April 1 (only four other states opted to have their initial round of disenrollments effective in April).

-According to South Dakota’s enrollment data page and the KFF unwinding tracker, about 62,000 people were disenrolled from Medicaid in South Dakota during the unwinding process.
+According to South Dakota’s enrollment data page and the KFF unwinding tracker, almost 63,000 people were disenrolled from Medicaid in South Dakota during the unwinding process.
 Enrollment had stood at just under 135,000 in March 2023.
 It dropped as low as 121,000 in mid-2023, but then started to climb again once Medicaid expansion took effect in July 2023.
-By mid-2024, there were more than 138,000 people enrolled in South Dakota Medicaid.4
+By late 2024, there were almost 147,000 people enrolled in South Dakota Medicaid.6

-HealthCare.gov is offering an extended special enrollment period for people who lost Medicaid during the unwinding period; it continues through November 30, 2024.7
+HealthCare.gov offered an extended special enrollment period for people who lost Medicaid during the unwinding period; it continues through November 30, 2024.9

 Does South Dakota have a Medicaid work requirement?

-No, although the state sought federal approval to implement a work requirement.
-Instead of expanding Medicaid during any of the legislative sessions since 2010, South Dakota opted to seek federal approval for a pilot program work requirement for low-income parents in the existing Medicaid program (the pilot program would have applied in just two counties initially).
+In 2018, long before Medicaid was expanded in South Dakota, the state sought federal approval for a pilot program work requirement for low-income parents in the existing Medicaid program (the pilot program would have applied in just two counties initially).

 Former Governor Dennis Daugaard laid out the details of the work requirement in his State of the State address in January 2018, and the state published the proposed waiver application in May 2018.
 The waiver proposal has been pending CMS approval since 2018, but the Biden administration notified states in 2021 that Medicaid work requirements were essentially a non-starter; all of the previously approved work requirements were revoked by the Biden administration in 2021, and no pending work requirement proposals have been approved.
 South Dakota began voluntary enrollment in the Career Connector program in July 2018.